 Grants and contracts revenues totaled \$138 million in FY17, increasing \$2 million, or 1%, from FY16.
 This net increase is primarily due to additional funds received by NetworkMaine from the Public Utilities Commission (PUC).
 Reimbursed network and circuit provider costs increased \$4 million from FY16 to FY17 as a result of the e-rate reimbursement flowing through NetworkMaine in FY17 rather than being paid directly to the carriers as in FY16.
 Additionally, Federal student financial aid experienced a decrease of \$3 million in Pell revenue.
-Pell revenue is highly variable and is impacted by the financial status of the enrolling students as well as enrollment levels.
+Pell revenue is highly variable and is impacted by the financial status of the enrolling students; thus, a decrease in Pell could be experienced in a year in which enrollment has increased.